From Trails to Traffic Jams

 Ridge Road, running from Homewood to Lansing, was an early Indian trail.

-Under the 1816 Treaty of St. Louis, Indians ceded a tract of land 20 by 70 miles from Lake Michigan to the Illinois River at Ottawa, a tract that includes the future city plus the corridor in which would be built the canal that made it great; in the city, Rogers Avenue runs along the northern boundary of this tract, which also is followed southwest of Plainfield by Indian Boundary Road.
+Under the 1816 Treaty of St. Louis, Indians ceded a tract of land 20 by 70 miles from Lake Michigan to the Illinois River at Ottawa, a tract that includes the future city plus the corridor through which would be built the canal that made that city great; Rogers Avenue runs along the northern boundary of this tract, which also is followed southwest of Plainfield by Indian Boundary Road.

 The moraine remnant in the Cook County Forest Preserve’s Dan Ryan Woods north of 87th at Western Avenue is marked by a granite boulder bearing a plaque that describes the spot as a former signal station on a major Indian trail that traversed the area.
 Similar trail markers may be seen beside opposite 164 Fairbanks Road in Riverside, where Indians and later traders and settlers forded the Des Plaines River, and at the Forest Home Cemetery in Forest Park.